ssnenov/DotNetCsv/README.md

 # DotNetCsv #

 DotNetCsv is a lightweight csv reader that supports [RFC4180](https://tools.ietf.org/html/rfc4180).
-In addition to it's portability it is ultra fast.
+In addition to it's portability it is ultra fast and outperforms the most popular .net csv readers.

 ## Benchmarks
 ### Small CSV - in memory string (27 rows)